-Students may enter doctoral studies in musicology at Ohio State with a bachelor’s degree or after completing a master’s degree at another institution.
+Students may enter doctoral studies in musicology at Ohio State (1) with a bachelor’s degree or (2) after completing a master’s degree at another institution.
+To view these options, visit the Doctor of Philosophy page.
 We offer a terminal master’s degree; students who intend to complete the doctorate need not complete a master’s first.

 Our degree programs are flexible — it is expected that the student will work closely with a faculty advisor throughout their program, and each student’s program will be tailored to that student’s interests.